-- New paper from our group on a novel rapid autophagic degradation response to amino acid starvation which is indpendent of mTOR and degrades the selective autophagy receptors by endosomal micorautophagy.
+- New paper from our group in Journal of Cell Biology on a novel rapid autophagic degradation response to amino acid starvation which is indpendent of mTOR and degrades the selective autophagy receptors by endosomal micorautophagy.

 - Paper in Nature on autophagy mediating degradation of nuclear lamina upon oncogene-induced senescence, with two members of our group as co-authors: